FAILURE BY FATIGUE – AN ELEVATED RISK ON STANDARD CFW MACHINES THAT CAN BE AVOIDED!

 Why “dedicated software”?

 The fatigue analyses on our EFW® equipment are quite specific.
-The method philosophy adopted, and it is one of the keys to the successful design and efficient operation of the filament winding plant.
+The method philosophy adopted and is one of the keys to the successful design and efficient operation of the filament winding plant.

 Be careful.
 In the market, you will also find 3D model software that performs a simple fatigue analysis that is not appropriate for this type of application, but the reports look very similar.